The Castle

 The Manor

-This pretty 15th century manor house, classified as a Historic Monument, is located in the forecourt of the castle.
-It is decorated with a Mediterranean garden of lavender and white roses, olive and fig trees, overlooking the farmyard and an old 18th century barn.
+It has a Mediterranean garden of lavender and white roses, olive and fig trees, overlooking the farmyard and an old 18th century barn.

 The art of living

-La Cour au Berruyer offers visitors 30 hectares of gardens, vineyards, woods and meadows to wander through.
+La Cour au Berruyer offers visitors 30 hectares of gardens, woods and meadows.
+The estate also has a swimming pool, tennis court and horse park.

 Come and meet our animals!

-Our dog, an Australian shepherd, welcomes you happily.
+Our dogs, Australian shepherd, welcomes you happily.

 « At the castle, we know how to receive »